dotnet/docs/includes/core-changes/aspnetcore/3.0/mvc-pubternal-to-internal.md

 In ASP.NET Core, "pubternal" types are declared as `public` but reside in a `.Internal`-suffixed namespace.
 While these types are `public`, they have no support policy and are subject to breaking changes.
 Unfortunately, accidental use of these types has been common, resulting in breaking changes to these projects and limiting our ability to maintain the framework.

-In ASP.NET Core 3.0, we're updating all "pubternal" types in MVC to either be `public` in a supported namespace, or `internal` as appropriate.
+In ASP.NET Core 3.0, all "pubternal" types in MVC were updated to either be `public` in a supported namespace or `internal` as appropriate.

 #### Version introduced